Sequoia/sequoia.github.com/_content/posts/type-hinting-in-javascipt.md

 ### One More Step...

 We now have these type definitions in our project, and VS Code loads all type definitions in your project automatically.
-However, it identifies the root of a JavaScript by the presence of a `jsconfig.json` file, and we don't have one yet.
+However, it identifies the root of a JavaScript project by the presence of a `jsconfig.json` file, and we don't have one yet.
 VS Code can usually guess if your project is JavaScript based, and when it does it will [display a little green lightbulb in the status bar](https://code.visualstudio.com/Docs/runtimes/nodejs#_adding-a-jsconfigjson-configuration-file), prompting you to create just such a `jsconfig.json` file.
 Click that button, save the file, start writing some Node and...

 ![demo of looking up core node.js api properties &amp; methods using external node.js typescript definition file](/img/typehint-node-core-apis.gif)